 DOT Inclusive Design Challenge

 The U.S. Department of Transportation (DOT) created the Inclusive Design Challenge (Challenge) in 2020.
 The Challenge focuses on innovative design solutions to enable people with physical, sensory, and cognitive disabilities to use automated vehicles to access jobs, healthcare, and other critical destinations.
-It is a part of a larger set of departmental initiatives on accessibility, announced at the Access and Mobility for All Summit.
+It is a part of a larger set of departmental initiatives on accessibility.

 Seeking Solutions to Common Barriers